• Skip to primary navigation

 • In a large bowl or food mixer add the 'cream cheese' and softened white vegetable fat and beat for a minute or until you see no fatty lumps in the mixture.

 • Add the vegan condensed milk, cream and vanilla paste and whip with a whisk, hand whisk or food mixer for at least 3 minutes.
-You want the mixture to thicken so that the whisk trail stays and you have firm peaks.
+You want the mixture to thicken so you have firm peaks.

 • Now you can add your icing sugar to taste.
 5 tablespoons should be plenty so maybe add 1 tablespoon at a time and test until you have the desired sweetness.